staticapps/staticapps.org/articles/thinking-with-services.md

 1. Each service is built independently, and so they can utilize technologies that are particularly suited to their individual problem spaces.
 A search service might look very different from an email delivery service, for instance.
-2. Clear boundaries between services often means a more scalable user experience.
+2. Clear boundaries between services often mean more scalable user experiences.
-   Services can be optimized individually, and one service experiencing an outage doesn't necessarily have to take down the entire application.
+   Services can be optimized individually, and one service experiencing an outage doesn't necessarily take down the entire application.
 3. Services can often be structured in such a way that they can be implemented wholly by third parties.